 And with 65% of the population being visual learners, repurposing your blog content into an infographic increases your reach significantly.

-Repurposing blog content into visual graphics for social media is a proven growth hacking tactic.
+Repurposing blog content for social media is a proven growth hacking tactic.

 For example, check out this infographic from UKAid